fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

 		      The supplied value is passed directly to configureBcltoFastq.pl (see the CASAVA user guide for details of how --use-bases-mask works)
+    --nprocessors N   set the number of processors to use (defaults to 1).
+                      This is passed to the -j option of the 'make' step after running configureBcltoFastq.pl (see the CASAVA user guide for details of how -j works)

 build_illumina_analysis_dirs.py